Roland Alpha Juno: Legacy

 The Alpha Junos had little impact upon release and were overshadowed by Yamaha's dominance with its FM synthesizer range, with the shifting preference from traditional analog to digital and FM synthesis technologies placed the Alpha Juno at a disadvantage.

-A factory preset called "WhatThe" became popular in jungle and rave music, earning the moniker "Hoover sound" due to its distinctive pitch modulation effect.
+A factory preset called "WhatThe" became popular in rave, hardcore techno and jungle music, earning the moniker "Hoover sound" due to its distinctive pitch modulation effect.
 This preset was initially created by Roland sound designer Eric Persing as a joke.
 Early examples of the Hoover sound include "Dominator" by Human Resource, "Mentasm" by Second Phase and "Charly (Alley Cat Mix)" by The Prodigy, all released in 1991.
 Later uses of the Hoover sound include "Bad Romance" by Lady Gaga and "Birthday Cake" by Rihanna.

 In 2014, Audio Realism introduced Redominator, a software emulation of the Alpha Juno 2 that reads sysex presets from the original synths.
 In 2024, TAL Software launched TAL-Pha, another software plugin emulating the MKS-50 rack version of the Alpha Juno 2, which is capable of reading and converting sysex data from the original Alpha Junos as well as functioning as a software controller for them.